bkumar33/Final-Capstone-Project/README.md

 ### Next Step

-1. Run models on GPU, EC2 Instances on Amazon Machine Images (AMI) with higher resoltion.
-1024 X 1024 P2.xlarge or higher
+1. Run models on GPU, EC2 Instances on Amazon Machine Images (AMI) with Image size 1024 X 1024 on P2.xlarge or higher
 2. Improve Accuracy score on correctly predicting the pnemonia
 3. Once predicted correctly build a boarder around the where possible signs of lung opacity (pnemonia)